Socotra Island xeric shrublands: Human impacts

 Over the two thousand years of human settlement on the islands the environment has slowly but continuously changed, and, according to Jonathan Kingdon, "the animals and plants that remain represent a degraded fraction of what once existed."
 The Periplus of the Erythraean Sea says the island had crocodiles and large lizards, and the present reptilian fauna appears to be greatly reduced.
 Until a few centuries ago, there were rivers and wetlands on the island, greater stocks of the endemic trees, and abundant pasture.
 The Portuguese recorded the presence of water buffaloes in the early 17th century.
 Now there are only sand gullies, and many native plants only survive where there is greater moisture or protection from livestock.
 The remaining Socotra fauna is greatly threatened by goats and other introduced species.

 Conservation and threats

-As a result of the 2015 Yemen civil war in mainland Yemen, Socotra became isolated and the gas prices became high, causing residents to turn to wood for heat.
-In December 2018, UAE sent cooking gas to Socotra residents to curb deforestation caused by the cutting down of trees for wood.
+The United Nations Environment Programme named unplanned urbanisation and tourism development, overgrazing, resource exploitation, invasive species, and climate change as threats to Socotra's biodiversity.
+Socotra has become economically isolated from mainland Yemen since 2014 by the Yemen civil war.
+As a result the price of cooking gas and other fuels has increased, causing residents to turn to wood for heat and cooking.